 Quantum Generators (QG) creates new seeds iteratively using the single input seed and the process leads to a phenomenon of generating multiple copies of kernels in repetition.
-We presented a method of cell growth in living natural tissues by understanding macromolecular machines perform tasks such as DNA replication and cell synthesis.
-We checked our approach by understanding the inner workings of the tiny cellular machines and our study mainly focused on robotic automation in cellular synthesis using machine learning algorithm.
-Although the study given us a method of automating cellular assemblies however, this need to be tested using natural crop tissues and it could be promising in quantum generation.
+We presented an algorithmic programming model of cell growth in living natural tissues by understanding cell assembly tasks such as DNA replication and cell synthesis.
+We checked our approach by developing algorithms and synthesis scripts for the inner workings of the tiny cellular assemblies and our study mainly focused on development of synthesis code interfacing other applications including robotic automation in cellular synthesis.
+Although the study given us a method of automating and optimizing cellular assemblies however, this need to be tested using natural crop tissues and it could be promising in quantum generation.